jshrake/card-game-calculator/README.md

 at your option.

+## Attribution

-The favicon and other image assets within [public](/public/) were purchased from <https://icons8.com/> and cannot be reused without proper attribution.
+- The [calculator icon](https://icons8.com/icon/DsMBYmNrgHmm/calculator) was purchased from <https://icons8.com/> and cannot be used without proper attribution.
 Please see <https://icons8.com/license>.
+- All images in [public](/public) were generated with <https://realfavicongenerator.net/>.